dtube/docs/contribute.md

 ## Design/UX

-We will not accept raw designs (.pdf, .ai) as valid submissions.
-If you want to contribute to DTube's design.
-Please directly submit css/images changes to the appropriate repositories (UI or player), so that everyone can try it out inside the real product.
+Project files (ex. `*.pdf` or `*.ai`) are sadly not enough.
+We need CSS sheets and images submitted directly to the appropriate repositories (ex. *UI* or *Player*).
+This is so everyone can test the design in real life and understand the look and feel of it. **This makes your and our job much easier.
+Thank you!**

 ## Documentation